 Honestly, it doesn’t matter if a driver has not become a world champion yet but if he represents his country in Formula 1 he is already a national hero.
 Especially if he is the only one from that country for many years.

-Max Verstappen and his orange army are probably the brightest example.
+Max Verstappen and his orange army are probably the brightest examples.
 Remember that we only see those people who travel to the circuits.
 What if we held a race in the Netherlands?
 French GP of 2018 is probably going to be an amazing one with two young French drivers on the grid.

 There is no doubt that when a youngster from any country comes to Formula 1, the interest back home grows.
 Being one of twenty chosen drivers is a great honour and a big responsibility.
 The driver’s determination, hard work and lifestyle become the objects of much higher attention.
 Everyone in the country starts following the youngster no matter if they actually are into Formula 1 or not in the first place.